DenisCarriere/mbtiles2gpkg/README.md

 # MBTiles to OGC GeoPackage

-A NodeJS CLI tool to convert MBTiles to OGC GeoPackage.
+A [NodeJS 7.x](https://nodejs.org/en/) CLI tool to convert MBTiles to OGC GeoPackage.

 ## Install